 Incorporate healthy foods into your diet

 While in treatment, you probably had nutrition sessions with a registered dietitian or nutritionist.
 The purpose of these sessions was to teach you how to choose a balanced and healthy diet.
 You can put this into practice by including a variety of healthy foods in your meals.
 Be careful not to fixate on certain types of foods.
 Rather, aim for variety and focus on foods that make you feel good and healthy.
 Remind yourself that food is an essential part of caring for your body to achieve lasting health.

 Practice intuitive eating

-Rather than focusing on a particular type or amount of food, focus instead on what your body is telling you.
-This process, called intuitive eating, is highly effective for maintaining recovery.
-Tune into your natural hunger and fullness signals and allow yourself to eat what you are craving.
-Your body knows what it needs.
+Rather than placing your attention on a particular type or amount of food to consume, focus instead on what your body is telling you.
+This process called intuitive eating is highly effective for maintaining recovery and encouraging deeper healing.
+Intuitive eating consists of a number of principles that help to reeducate your mind at listening to your natural body cues.

 If you find yourself struggling in recovery, it may be beneficial to start outpatient therapy.
 Group and individual sessions connect you to peer and professional support.
 This is very powerful for preventing a relapse.

 Schedule an appointment today or contact us at 610-644-6464 to embark upon your path to deeper healing.